iAM-AMR/iAM.AMR.DOC/source/data_extraction/data_extract_rules.rst

 If there are no factors to extract, indicate this using the notes field, and skip the reference.

-**... the data are only available in a figure**

-(UPDATE REQUIRED) If factor data are only available in a figure (i.e. no numbers are given on a graph, or in text), and the numerical value cannot be determined with certainty (i.e. is not zero or 100%), indicate this using the notes field, and skip extracting the factor.

 **...
 I'm confused about how to extract a factor**

 If you're confused about a factor, reach out on Slack for clarification.
 Additionally, add a note to indicate why the factor was extracted in that way.